 Some waivers require that the water system submit copies of their previous chemical sampling.
 Systems are required by regulation to keep all chemical analyses for ten years.
 The Phase II/V Regulations also provided for a standard monitoring framework consisting of nine year compliance cycles made up of three year compliance periods.
 The current compliance cycle started in 2011 and will end in 2019.
 This compliance cycle is made up of compliance periods running from 2011-2013, 2014-2016, and 2017-2019.

 It is suggested that a system work on their asbestos and IOC waivers first.
 These waivers can be easily completed with a review of your system's records and past monitoring results.
 The VOC and SOC waivers will require more effort as possible sources of contamination will need to be located on topographical maps.

 You can submit each waiver application separately.

-All waivers for Synthetic Organic Chemicals (SOC) and Volatile Organic Chemicals (VOC) expired as of December 31, 2010.
+All waivers for Synthetic Organic Chemicals (SOC) will expire on December 31, 2013.
 There are also newer water systems that have never obtained waivers to reduce or eliminate certain drinking water monitoring.